EvyW/Explainable_Artificial_Intelligence_Tutorial/PublicDataSetsSurvey.md

 2. *FiveThirtyEight: It provides its various sources of data for a variety of sectors such as politics, sports, science, economics etc.
 3. Data.gov: Allows the acces to US government’s open data.
 There are now 180,000 datasets. (agriculture, climate, consumer, energy, finance, science and research, etc.)
 4.  *DBpedia: aims at getting structured content from the valuable information that Wikipedia created.
-5. Free code camp: (Web Analytics,  Social Media Analysis, Social Network Analysis, Education Analytics, Data Visualization, Data-driven Web, Development, Bots)
+5. Free code camp: offers data sets categoriWeb Analytics,  Social Media Analysis, Social Network Analysis, Education Analytics, Data Visualization, Data-driven Web, Development, Bots)
-10. Kaggle
-11. LODUM: It is the Open Data initiative of the University of Münster.
+6. LODUM: It is the Open Data initiative of the University of Münster.
 Under this initiative, it is made possible for anyone to access any public information about the university in machine-readable formats.

-13. Microsoft Research Open Data (biology, healthcare, social science etc.)
+7. Microsoft Research Open Data (biology, healthcare, social science etc.)

-Search engines:
-13. Google dataset search

 ## References: